 Also, if you’re going to eat more fiber, you need to increase water intake for it to work.

 I get it.
-There are some interesting candies out there that cater to the Keto set and use various sugar alcohols—non-alcoholic, low-or-no calorie versions of sugar—artificial sweeteners, and fibers to recreate popular treats.
+There are some interesting candies out there that cater to the keto set and use various sugar alcohols—non-alcoholic, low-or-no-calorie sweeteners—artificial sweeteners, and fibers to recreate popular treats.
 It’s fun to eat an entire chocolate bar that tastes pretty close to the real thing and get just a few net carbs.
 But that’s a lot of fermentable substrate your gut bugs are more than happy to turn to gas.
+The sugar alcohols ending in -ol like erythritol, maltitol, and xylitol are especially likely to cause gas and bloating.

 What Can You Do?